Gigi (1958 film): Plot

 Angered, Gaston storms out again.
-He walks and reflects on Gigi, realizing he has developed a romantic desire for her.
+He reflects on Gigi, realizing he has developed a romantic desire for her.
 Although hesitant due to her young age, Gaston realizes that he loves Gigi.
-He wishes only to be near her—an unheard-of behavior between a man and his mistress.
-Despite such conventions, he proposes a generous "business arrangement" to Madame Alvarez and Aunt Alicia for Gigi to become his mistress.
-The women are overjoyed by his offer, though Gigi is not.
+He proposes a generous "business arrangement" to Madame Alvarez and Aunt Alicia for Gigi to become his mistress.
 Gigi refuses, telling Gaston she does not seek celebrity status, only to eventually be abandoned by him and become another man's mistress.
-She wants their relationship to remain platonic, but when Gaston suddenly reveals that he loves her, Gigi bursts into tears.
-She chastises him, saying if he truly loved her, he would never expose her to a mistress's uncertain life.
-Gaston leaves dejected and is angry at Madame Alvarez, claiming she only emphasized the proposition's sordidness.
-He then speaks with Honoré, who says that Gigi's family has always been rather odd.
-Gigi later sends for Gaston and tells him that she would rather be miserable with him than without him, and agrees to the arrangement.
-When Gaston arrives for their first social outing, he is unexpectedly entranced by the transformed Gigi's elegant beauty.
+She wants their relationship to remain platonic, but when Gaston reveals that he is in love with her, Gigi is horrified.
+She calls Gaston a wicked man for claiming to love her while still proposing this arrangement before fleeing the room in tears.
+Gaston chastises Madame Alvarez for exposing Gigi to the sordid details of his lifestyle, then leaves.
+Gigi later sends for Gaston and tells him that she would rather be miserable with him than without him, agreeing to the arrangement.

 The couple go to Maxim's restaurant.
-Gigi performs perfectly as his courtesan, which only upsets Gaston.
-After presenting her with an expensive diamond bracelet, he grows uneasy with the unrelenting scrutiny being heaped on them.
-Honoré delivers a crushing blow when he congratulates Gaston on his new courtesan and remarks that Gigi is so delightful that she will likely keep him amused for months.
+Gigi performs perfectly as his courtesan, which upsets Gaston.
+He is disturbed by Gigi's knowledge of society gossip.
+After presenting her with an expensive emerald bracelet, he grows increasingly uncomfortable with the unrelenting scrutiny being heaped on them.
+Honoré congratulates Gaston on his new courtesan and remarks that Gigi is so delightful that she will likely keep him amused for months.

-Gaston, too in love with Gigi to subject her to an appalling life of uncertainty and social judgment, brusquely insists they leave.
-He drags Gigi up the stairs and into her grandmother's apartment.
-Sobbing hysterically, Gigi asks what she did wrong.
-Gaston leaves without answering, but realizing the depth of his love, soon returns.
-He asks Madame Alvarez for Gigi's hand in marriage.
-Gigi is overjoyed, as is her grandmother.
+Gaston is so disgusted by his uncle's remark, he drags Gigi from the restaurant all the way back home without saying a word while she cries and protests, not understanding what is wrong.
+After returning Gigi home in tears, he wanders the dark streets of Paris in silence, only to finally return and asks Madame Alvarez for Gigi's hand in marriage.

 The final sequence returns to Honoré Lachaille, who proudly points out Gaston and Gigi getting into a carriage in the Bois de Boulogne: elegant, beautiful, and happily married.